MagnusThome/RejsaRubberTrac/README.md

 # Connecting the three boards

 Four wires in a bus configuration connects the two sensors and the cpu board.
-One extra fifth (optional) wire connects to the distance sensor's XSHUT pin to greatly improve system stability.
+One extra fifth wire connects to the distance sensor's XSHUT pin.

 | Adafruit Bluefruit nRF52832 	| VL53L0X 	| MLX90621 	|
 |-----------------------------	|---------	|----------	|